Module Code | CSU33013 |

 - Compare and apply strategies for the gathering of software requirements and the generation of software specifications;

-- Analyse and design software by means of UML diagrams;
+- Analyse and design software;

 - Compare and apply concepts for software testing, software debugging and software version management;